Read Georg Wilhelm Friedrich Hegel with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Hegel’s 7 greatest contributions to philosophy.

-The central claim is this: Georg Wilhelm Friedrich Hegel, a central figure in German idealism, made numerous contributions that have profoundly influenced the landscape of modern philosophy.
+In plain terms: Georg Wilhelm Friedrich Hegel, a central figure in German idealism, made numerous contributions that have profoundly influenced the landscape of modern philosophy.

-The added historical insight is that Georg Wilhelm Friedrich Hegel is best read as a method of pressure, not only as a set of theses.
+Georg Wilhelm Friedrich Hegel is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Dialectical Method